Woodland Dog Bite Lawyer

 This video provides a few strategies on how to defend yourself against a dog attack.California Dog Bite Laws

 There are laws to protect victims and handle dogs that are considered dangerous.
 The state of California has strict liability laws that make dog owners liable for most dog bite injuries.
 The laws declare that a bite victim can sue for their injuries whether the owners knew their dogs had ever been vicious before.
 It doesn’t matter if the dog has never bitten anyone before.
 Owners cannot argue that they were not aware their dogs could be dangerous.
 However, there are some limits to the law.
 The owner is only liable if:

 - The victim was bitten in a public place.

 - The victim was bitten in a private place but was there lawfully.
 For instance, if the dog bites a mailman or a guest at the house.

-Being bitten by a dog is a terrifying situation and can be challenging to determine if the dog owner is responsible for any damages you sustained.
-If you were bitten by a dog, it might be helpful to know that you may be entitled to receive compensation for losses and damages including:
+Being bitten by a dog is a terrifying situation, and it can be challenging to determine if the dog owner is responsible for any damages you sustained.
+If you were bitten by a dog, it might be helpful to know that you may be entitled to receive compensation for losses and damages, including: